> Shirley Collins > Songs > The Rigs of the Time

 Rigs of the Time

-[ Roud 876 ; Ballad Index K237 ; Wiltshire 26 ; DT RIGSTIME ; Mudcat 93871 ; trad.]
+[ Roud 876 ; Ballad Index K237 ; Wiltshire 26 ; trad.]

 ‘Rig’ means, according to the OED, ‘a trick or way of swindling someone’.
 There are a lot of versions of this song and there always seems to be a cause for new verses.

 A traditional version of the well known song Rigs of the Time (see Kennedy, Folksongs of Britain and Ireland) was sung by John ‘Charger’ Salmons and friends in an October 1947 recording by E.J.
 Moeran for the BBC at the Sutton Windmill pub, near Stalham, Norfolk.
-This was broadcast on the BBC Third Programme in late 1947 and published in 1955 on the Alan Lomax collection album World Library of Folk and Primitive Music: England. and in 2000 on the Snatch’d from Oblivion CD East Anglia Sings.
+This was broadcast on the BBC Third Programme in late 1947 and published in 1955 on the Alan Lomax collection album World Library of Folk and Primitive Music: England. and in 2000 on the Snatch’d From Oblivion CD East Anglia Sings.
 Shirley Collins sang The Rigs of the Time with three more verses and with a chorus of the Young Tradition on her 1967 album The Sweet Primeroses.
 She cites Charger Salmons’ recording as her source.

 Harry Cox sang Rigs of the Times in a recording made in Catfield, Norfolk in 1967 on his 2000 Topic anthology The Bonny Labouring Boy.

 Sandy Denny sang an unaccompanied version of Rigs of the Time as an encore of her Eltham Well Hall Open Theatre concert on 6 August 1972 with her then band of Richard Thompson, Pat Donaldson and Timi Donald.
-An audience sound recording was avaiable as a bootleg album, but no official recording is known.
+An audience sound recording was available as a bootleg album, but no official recording is known.

-From Norfolk comes this drily humorous song about profiteering.
+From Norfolk comes this dryly humorous song about profiteering.
 It probably dates from the depression which followed the Napoleonic Wars.
 The chorus, “Honesty’s all out of fashion…” makes this song the most valid in my repertoire!

 Next to Peter Bellamy in my CD rack is Bellowhead who recorded Rigs of the Time for their 2006 CD Burlesque.
 They performed it live on 26 September 2007 at Shepherds Bush Empire, London; this concert was issued as the DVD Live at Shepherds Bush Empire.
 They also give Charger Salmons’ recording as their source.
 Bellowhead’s singer Jon Boden sang Rigs of the Time as the 14 September 2010 entry of his project A Folk Song a Day.
-He also recorded in in 2019 for his CD Rose in June where he noted:
+He also recorded it in 2019 for his CD Rose in June where he noted:

 A song from the nineteenth century about the importance of maintaining good trading standards mechanisms.
 Strings have always been at the heart of the Remnant Kings so it felt important to include something here with the “Remnant Strings” configuration.